mbaumer/us_hep_funding/docs/_states/KS.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  3  Office of Science contracts, totalling  $66,013.86 Who have these contracts gone to?
+In the past 5 years, this state has received:
+3 Office of Science contracts, totalling $66,013.86

                                     Amount ($)
 vendorname             fiscal_year
 FISHNET SECURITY, INC. 2013           22004.62